interledger-deprecated/ilp-plugin-payment-channel-framework/README.md

 ## Usage in ILP Kit

-This section explains how to use `ilp-plugin-payment-channel-framework` for an asymetric trustline in [ILP Kit](https://github.com/interledgerjs/ilp-kit/).
+This section explains how to use `ilp-plugin-payment-channel-framework` for an asymmetric trustline in [ILP Kit](https://github.com/interledgerjs/ilp-kit/).

-To setup an asymetric trustline server, add the following to ILP Kit's configuration file (Note that all of the following configuration should go into a single line in your config file):
+To setup an asymmetric trustline server, add the following to ILP Kit's configuration file (Note that all of the following configuration should go into a single line in your config file):

 ```